andmigque/PowerNixx/Documentation/ConvertTo-GzipParallel.md

 ## INPUTS

 ### System.String
-### Accepts two string parameters: SourceDirectory and DestDir
+### Accepts two string parameters: SourceDirectory and DestinationDirectory
 ## OUTPUTS

 ### None
 ### The function does not return any output but may create a CompressionErrors.json file
-### in the destination directory if errors occur.
+### in the destination directory if any files fail to compress
 ## NOTES
 - Uses parallel processing for improved performance
 - Creates a CompressionErrors.json file in the destination directory if any files fail to compress